 Here are a few of the most popular ones:

 - Acupuncture involves inserting fine needles into specific areas on your dog’s body to balance the flow of energy, or chi.
-Practitioners often use this ancient Chinese treatment to control pain and cure chronic ailments.
+Practitioners often use this ancient Chinese treatment to control pain and chronic ailments.

 - Chiropractic care provides hands-on spinal adjustments for your dog, just like you might get, to relieve pain.

 - Herbal treatments use plant remedies to treat a variety of ailments.
 For example, alfalfa can help with arthritis and allergies.

 - Massage lowers the level of stress hormones in the body, increases circulation, eases pain, and may even give the immune system a boost.

 - Nutritional supplements are used to make up nutritional shortfalls in the diet by supplying extra vitamins, minerals, fatty acids, and amino acids.

 Some veterinarians don’t care for alternative therapies since, unlike conventional veterinary medicine, some of them haven’t been scientifically proven to work.